ankschoubey/blog/src/content/post/philosophy/core-values/systems/how-i-use-trello.md

 I think of trello as a efficient production line that can help organize almost anything and get it done step by step.
 And I use it for almost everything from blogpost production, travel inventory, goals, learning, and even tracking psychological/inner child work.

-If you are new to Trello, I recommend you [watch a video](https://www.youtube.com/embed/l3F3l3psqXY?si=JRes4P_YLCh6f7K1&amp;start=12) and [create a simple Trello board]((https://trello.com/ankushchoubey/recommend)) before reading this post. **You don't need to implement everything I suggest, keep things simple and scale if you need.**
+If you are new to Trello, I recommend you [watch a video](https://www.youtube.com/embed/l3F3l3psqXY?si=JRes4P_YLCh6f7K1&amp;start=12) and [create a simple Trello board]((https://trello.com/ankushchoubey/recommend)) before reading this post.

+**You don't need to implement everything I suggest,**

+- keep things simple and scale if you need
+- and when you don't need scale down the system and make it simpler.
+- **aim for achieving balance**.

 ## Optimizing Trello for Maximum Productivity